-Two households, both alike in dignity, meet at Fontenille Menorca… This daring double act on Spain’s secluded Balearic isle spreads itself over two fincas: 18th-century Santa Ponsa, with its Moorish gardens and soon-to-be-opened spa, and whitewashed former watchtower Torre Vella, which stands over Menorca’s undiscovered coast.
-Whichever you choose, prepare to do a double-take: the new hotel comes from a French-accented group who brought us Domaine de Fontenille in Provence and Les Bords de Mer in Marseille, headed up by Parisian art provocateur Guillaume Foucher of La Galerie Particulière and Frédéric Biousse, the man behind Comptoir des Cotonniers, Sandro and Maje.
-A perfect pairing, we’d say…
+Two households, both alike in dignity, in fair Menorca meet… Welcome to a double act of fincas: 18th-century Santa Ponsa, with its Moorish gardens and soon-to-be-opened spa, and whitewashed former watchtower Torre Vella, which stands guard over the Balearic island’s coast.
+Located a rattle apart along country lanes, they’re collectively known as Fontenille Menorca – a new hotel from the French-accented group who gave us Domaine de Fontenille in Provence and Les Bords de Mer in Marseille.
+The duo behind it are a pedigreed pair: Parisian art provocateur Guillaume Foucher of La Galerie Particulière and Frédéric Biousse of Comptoir des Cotonniers, Sandro and Maje fame.
+Whichever you choose, prepare to do a double-take.

 Get this when you book through us:

 A bottle of wine grown at sister hotel Domaine de Fontenille

 38 in total, including eight suites.
 Torre Vella has 17 rooms; Santa Ponsa has 21.

 Noon, but flexible, subject to availability.
 Earliest check-in 3pm.

 Double rooms from £244.42 (€272), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €2.20 per person per night on check-out.

 Rates typically include a buffet breakfast of fresh juices and local island specialities such as Menorcan cheeses, sobrasada sausage and sweet pastissets cakes.